mindovermiles262/jekyll-blog/_posts/2018-02-05-setting-up-webhooks.md

 ### Listening for specific events

-That's great we now have an auto-updating blog, but what if we want to write a draft post and don't want to deploy it?
+That's great!
+We now have an auto-updating blog, but what if we want to write a draft post and don't want to deploy it?
 We can do that using branches.
-We can set up our server to check of the push was made to the `deploy` branch.
+We can set up our Sinatra server to check of the push was made to the `deploy` branch.
 If it was we will update the blog.
-If not we won't do anything.
+If not, we won't do anything.
 Let's make this change now.

 Each time Github sends a webhook, it will send some information along with it.
 We can print this information by adding to our `server.rb` file: